-For Dave Gibbons, Course Manager at Little Aston Golf Club, the installation of a new irrigation system two years ago has brought more than reliability.
+For Dave Gibbons, Course Manager at Little Aston Golf Club, the installation of a new irrigation system brought more than reliability.
 The Rain Bird® Stratus™ II Central Control System with Decoder field control has become an essential tool in his quest for optimal course conditions and the efficient use of resources.

 Dave says, “Knowing exactly how many millimetres of water your turf is getting sounds basic, but Rain Watch™ takes away all the guesswork.
 It also means being less reactive and no longer having to think about whether to leave the irrigation on or off when you go home.
 Whether it rains or not, you know your course is getting only the irrigation it needs; nothing more, nothing less.
 Everyone should have this.”